-For many patients these are unrealistic expectations as witnessed by research that suggested that people who receive knee replacements expect to have greater independence immediately following the surgery and that some get a knee replacement because they need to help care for an aging spouse.
-Expectation of the patients is very often not met.
+For many patients these simple expectations turnout to be unrealistic expectations as witnessed by research that suggested that people who receive knee replacements expect to have greater independence immediately following the surgery.

 “(The spouse is) considered to be the primary caregivers. . . the spouses’ emotional state played an important role in the patients’ quality of recovery , with uncertainty and depressive state as the main predictors (of not meeting the patient’s or spouse’s expectations of a successful knee replacement).3

 The problem is clearly the patients think they can do more after knee replacement and they are not forewarned to reduce their expectations.